 From the Centers for Disease Control (CDC)

-The 2012-2013 influenza season started early and activity remains high in the United States.
+Flu activity is still elevated in the United States but is declining.
 This may continue for some time.
 With that in mind, there are steps you can take to protect yourself and your family from the flu.
 The CDC recommends a three-step approach to fighting influenza.

 - Get a flu vaccine.